lob/lob-ruby/examples/README.md

 An example showing how to create a check using Lob's [Simple Check Service](https://lob.com/services/checks).

-## /create_pdf.rb

-An example showing how to create PDF's with the Prawn library.

 ## /jobs.rb

 An example showing how to create objects and jobs using Lob's [Simple Print Service](https://lob.com/services/sps).